HanzYE555/R-for-CP-factor-model-QMLE-method/README.md

 stopifnot(d %in% 1:20)
 stopifnot(var_ic %in% c("AIC", "BIC"))
 ```
+you can use the following R code example to get results:
 ```r
 # assume you already ran prepare_data.R and loaded/created R_npq in the session